 Bridgewater offers several entrance fee options; residents choose the plan that suits them best.
 The 100% refundable plan requires the highest entrance fee but is returned in full to you or your heirs.
 The 50% refundable plan has a more moderate entrance fee, while still protecting your estate.
-The declining balance plan, which features the lowest entrance fee, offers a refund that decreases over a period of nine years.
+The declining balance plan, which features the lowest entrance fee, offers a refund that decreases over a period of seven years.
 In addition, some existing residences are available as monthly rentals.

 To get started on your way to many rewarding retirement years, please call our marketing counselors to request more information or arrange a personal tour!
 Call 540-828-2550 or, toll-free, 1-800-419-9129 today.

 Assisted Living offers minimal assistance for seniors with activities of daily living.
 The purpose of Assisted Living is to help adults live independently in a safe environment while enjoying life.

 When you need more support with your daily tasks such as taking medication, bathing, dressing, meals, transportation, laundry and house-keeping, Assisted Living could be the answer.
 The professional support for our team will allow residents to maintain their independence and live an active and engaging life.
 If you are unsure on how to start the process for exploring Assisted Living we recommend that you start with a physician’s assessment with you primary care physician to discuss options.

 Yes, you may join the waitlist by filling out an application for residence and return it with a one-time, non-refundable application fee of $150/individual or $200/couple.
 Your time spent on the wait list will depend on apartment availability and your own time frame for a move.

 - Pre-admission screening done with our Marketing Counselor/Director of Assisted Living